 In March 1981, the Flashlight traveled on the flatbed trailer of an 18-wheeler from the Connecticut studio where it was fabricated to its new home in Las Vegas.
 Its fluted design suggests desert cactus, the light switch echoes the profile of Sunrise and Frenchman mountains to the east of campus.
 The intense black paint serves to extend the night into the day.
 The installation was a major local event and made national news.

-Thirty years later, the Flashlight has moved beyond some initial controversy to become a treasured part of the university landscape.
+Decades later, the Flashlight has moved beyond some initial controversy to become a treasured part of the university landscape.
 It continues to challenge our assumptions of art, inviting study and critical conversation.
 In such a role, it has become an icon of pop culture.
 It acts as a talisman and meeting point on campus -- Have you ever said, "Meet me at the Flashlight"?
 It truly is remarkable that an Oldenburg/van Bruggen sculpture sits on our campus.
 I am, and I hope subsequent generations of Rebels are, ever grateful for the foresight and perseverance of the administrators who brought it here.

 About the Flashlight

 - Artists: Claes Oldenburg and Coosje van Bruggen

 - Fabricator: Lippincott, Inc., New Haven, Conn.

 - Height: 38.5 feet